Parks, Trails, Preserves, and Greenways

 Parks and trails are for everyone—but, often, people of color don’t benefit from them as much as white people.
 At an event co-sponsored by Conserving Carolina, Frank and Audrey Peterman asked “Where are the black and brown faces?”
 The Petermans inspired members of the audience to start a new group, called Pathways to Parks.
 See their story.

 This group encourages black and brown people to take advantage of parks, trails, and nature preserves through activities such as hiking, camping, cycling, tennis, walking, and picnicking.
-To learn about upcoming activities, please contact Tanya Shahid-Cummings at pathwaystoparks@yahoo.com.
+You can connect with Pathways to Parks on their website.